manzt/numcodecs.js/README.md

 - `zstd`

-### Conditional exports
+### Package exports

-Each compressor is bundled as a separate entrypoint and exported as a package submodule using Node's [conditional exports](https://nodejs.org/api/modules.html).
-This means each compressor can be imported independently from code-split modules.
-I hope this will afford an option to have a more dynamic and configurable compressor registry in Zarr.js in the future, allowing users to define the codecs necessary for their applications.
+Each compressor is bundled as the default export of separate code-split submodules.
+This makes it easy to import each module independently in your applications or from a ESM-friendly CDN like [skypack](https://www.skypack.dev/).

 ```javascript
 // index.js